abradshaw/getting-started-with-satellite-6/initial_configuration,_adding_red_repos/importing_the_manifest.md

 ![Organisation and Location](../images/manifest-browse-upload.png)

-Once that has imported successfully, you can proceed to selecting the Red Hat Repositories you wish to syncronise
+Once that has imported successfully, you can proceed to selecting the Red Hat Repositories you wish to synchronise.